-As discussed above, adjusted EPS is viewed as a core driver of CMS' performance and stockholder valuation creation and, accordingly, was used as a component in both the Annual Incentive and LTI Awards.
+As discussed above, adjusted EPS is viewed as a core driver of CMS' performance and stockholder valuation creation and, accordingly, was used as a component in both the Annual Incentive and LTI awards.
 Because the compensation actually paid, as calculated per SEC disclosure rules, is most greatly impacted by stock price fluctuations, the impact of year-over-year fluctuations in adjusted EPS performance has less of an impact on compensation actually paid as compared to stock price performance.
-As noted in the chart below, while adjusted EPS increased between 2021 and 2022, the compensation actually paid to the other

-NEOs declined, which was correlated with the decline in TSR year-over-year.
-In addition, the compensation actually paid in 2020 and, in the case of Rochow, the change from 2020 to 2021, was also a result of the change in CEO role that occurred in December 2020 and the compensation adjustments and forfeitures relating to such change.
+The compensation actually paid in 2020 and, in the case of Rochow, the change from 2020 to 2021, was also a result of the change in PEO role that occurred in December 2020 and the compensation adjustments and forfeitures relating to such change.

-^{} PEO compensation reflects the aggregated compensation of Poppe and Rochow.
+PEO compensation for 2020 reflects the aggregated compensation of Poppe and Rochow.